Affiliate links on Android Authority may earn us a commission. Learn more.

-Cast your eye to the bottom of the page on the left.
-Click the Create List link.
+- Cast your eye to the bottom of the page on the left and click the Create List.

-Give your list a descriptive title (I named mine Android Authority), and you will then be invited to add people to the list.
-Click Save changes when you’re finished.
+- Give your list a descriptive title (I named mine Android Authority), and you will then be able to add people to the list.
+Click Save when you’re finished.

-If I now want to make a Facebook post and restrict it only to the people in that list, I would choose Custom from the dropdown menu and type in Android Authority.
+If I now want to make a Facebook post and restrict it only to the people in that list, I would choose Custom from the dropdown menu and click on Android Authority.

 No, you cannot share other people’s private posts on Facebook.
 They might have set their Post Audience to limit for friends or other options.